-- On average, young people in the United States have sex for the first time at about age 17 but do not marry until their mid-20s.
-During the interim period of nearly a decade or longer, they may be at heightened risk for unintended pregnancy and STIs.
+- On average, young people in the United States have sex for the first time at about age 17, but do not marry until their mid-20s.1 During the interim period of nearly a decade or longer, they may be at heightened risk for unintended pregnancy and sexually transmitted infections (STIs).

-- In 2006–2010, the most common reason that sexually inexperienced teens aged 15–19 gave for not having had sex was that it was “against religion or morals” (41% of females and 31% of males).
-The second and third most common reasons were not having found the right person and wanting to avoid pregnancy.
+- In 2006–2010, the most common reason that sexually inexperienced adolescents aged 15–19 gave for not having had sex was that it was “against religion or morals” (41% of females and 31% of males).
+The second and third most common reasons were not having found the right person and wanting to avoid pregnancy.4

-- Among sexually experienced teens, 73% of females and 58% of males reported that their first sexual experience was with a steady partner, cohabitor, fiancé or spouse.
-Sixteen percent of females and 28% of males reported having first had sex with someone they had just met or who was just a friend.
+- Among sexually experienced adolescents aged 15–19, 73% of females and 58% of males reported in 2006–2010 that their first sexual experience was with a steady partner, cohabitor, fiancé or spouse.
+Sixteen percent of females and 28% of males reported having first had sex with someone they had just met or who was just a friend.4

-- Teen sex is increasingly likely to be described as wanted.
-First sex was described as unwanted by 13% of women aged 18–24 in 2002 who had had sex before age 20 and by 11% in 2006–2010.
-Among men in the same age-group, the share reporting first sex before age 20 as unwanted decreased from 10% to 5%.[4,5]
+- Adolescent sexual intercourse is increasingly likely to be described as wanted.
+First sex was described as wanted by 34% of women aged 18–24 in 2002 who had had sex before age 20 and by 41% in 2006–2010.
+Among men in the same age-group, the share reporting first sex before age 20 as wanted increased from 43% to 62%.4,5

-- Three percent of males and 8% of females aged 18–19 in 2006–2008 reported their sexual orientation as lesbian/gay or bisexual.
-During the same period, 12% of females and 4% of males aged 18–19 reported same-sex sexual behaviors.
+- Three percent of males and 8% of females aged 18–19 in 2006–2008 reported their sexual orientation as lesbian, gay or bisexual.
+During the same period, 12% of females and 4% of males aged 18–19 reported same-sex sexual behaviors.6

-- Adolescents who report having had sex at age 14 or younger are less likely than those who initiated sex later to have used a contraceptive method at first sex, and they take longer to begin using contraceptives.
+- Adolescents who report having had sex at age 14 or younger are less likely than those who initiated sex later to have used a contraceptive method at first sex.1

 - The condom is the contraceptive method most commonly used at first intercourse.
-In 2006–2010, 68% of females and 80% of males reported having used one the first time they had sex.
+In 2006–2010, 68% of females and 80% of males aged 15–19 reported having used a condom the first time they had sex.4

-- In 2006–2010, 86% of females aged 15–19 and 93% of their male counterparts reported having used contraceptives the last time they had sex.
-These proportions represent a marked improvement since 1995, when only 71% of females and 82% of males reported method use at last sex.
-However, the proportions were generally unchanged between 2002 and 2006–2010.
+- In 2006–2010, 86% of females and 93% of males aged 15–19 reported having used contraceptives the last time they had sex.
+These proportions represent a marked increase since 1995, when 71% of females and 82% of males in that age-group reported use of a contraceptive method at last sex.
+However, the proportions were generally unchanged between 2002 and 2006–2010.4

-- Teens in the United States and Europe have similar levels of sexual activity.
-However, European teens are more likely than U.S. teens to use contraceptives and to use the most effective methods; they therefore have substantially lower pregnancy rates.[9,10]
+- Adolescents in the United States and Europe have similar levels of sexual activity.
+However, European adolescents are more likely than U.S. adolescents to use contraceptives and to use the most effective methods; they also have substantially lower pregnancy rates.10,11